Keksuccino/docs_fancymenu/universal-layouts.md

 4. The identifier is now copied to your clipboard

 You can paste this identifier into the whitelist or blacklist.

+# Enabling Customization for All Screens

+It is not possible to enable customization for all screens at once.
+This is by design and prevents people from accidentally bricking their game because they enable customization for a modded screen that isn't supported.

 # Advanced Tips